-English, Korean, Portuguese, Spanish
+English, French, Korean, Portuguese, Spanish

 In part one (1 of 2) of this pentatonic improvisation masterclass, legendary saxophonist Jerry Bergonzi breaks down his exciting approach to soloing and composing using pentatonic scales.
 With the accompaniment of Andy LaVerne, Jerry goes beyond the minor and major pentatonic scales by showing you how any 5 notes can be used as a creative vehicle for jazz improvisation.
 If you want to take your solos to fresh and interesting places, this pentatonic improvisation lesson series is for you.
 NOTE: There is an optional 42 page PDF which includes the embedded notation and charts seen in the videos.
 It also contains transcriptions of Jerry's improvised solos.
 It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.

 Topics Covered: Improvisation, major and minor pentatonic scales, other pentatonics, altering notes, playing over changes, jazz harmony, “Mid Winter”, “Bi-Solar”, “Blue Bossa”, composing with pentatonics, getting interesting sounds, etc.